jstepien/skrot/README.md

 `skr` and its aliases `unskr` and `mkskr` are command line wrappers around `libskr`.
-As of time of writing it's written in Rust.
+As of time of writing it's written in Python.
 They should be invoked in a following way:

   - `mkskr < raw_model > model` builds a Skrót model file from standard input,